Experimental Demonstration of Quantum Tunneling in IBM Quantum Computer: Theoretical Protocol

-We discretize the continuous coordinate space x on a lattice (with spacing $\Delta l$) within the boundary region ($0<x<L$) with a periodic boundary condition $\psi(x+L,t)=\psi(x,t)$.
-The wave function then can be mapped to a n-qubit register as,
+This approximation introduces an error of the order $O(\Delta t^2)$.
+For better approximation, one can consider higher order trotter formula.
+We discretize the continuous co-ordinate space $x$ on a lattice (with spacing \(\Delta l\)) within the boundary region (\(0 \leq x \leq L\)) with a periodic boundary condition $\ket{\psi(x+L,t)} = \ket{\psi(x,t)}$.
+The wave function then can be mapped to a n-qubit register,

-Here $|k\rangle$ represents the particle location corresponding to binary number k, and $x_k=(k+\frac{1}{2}) \Delta l$, $\Delta l=\frac{L}{2^n}$.
-The mapping given in expression \eqref{qtun_Eq4} can be a good approximation for large value n.
-As an example, for n=3 qubits, the binary representation of a wavefunction on a 1D lattice is represented in Fig. \ref{qtun_Fig0}.
-Here the wave function mapped to the 3-qubit register can be written as,
+Here \(\ket{k}\) represents the particle location corresponding to binary number k, and \(x_k = (k +\frac{1}{2}\Delta l)\), where \(\Delta l = \frac{L}{2^n}\).
+The mapping given here can be a good approximation for large value n.
+As an example, for n=3 qubits, the binary representation of a wavefunction on a 1D lattice is represented in Figure \ref{Fig1.pdf}.
+Here, the wave function mapped to the 3-qubit register can be written as